Friday 3rd June 2016

 Use your customers’ names

-, so you need to make sure your emails stand out from the rest.
+80% of people say they receive marketing emails on a daily basis, so you need to make sure your emails stand out from the rest.
 An effective (and straightforward) way to do this is to personalise your emails.

 If you can, address your email recipients by their names.
 Most email marketing platforms will have personalisation options so you can use your subscribers’ names, and if you can’t, they’ll probably have a fall back option.